 In-place upgrade.
 Although this option doesn’t require a different computer for Dynamics 365 Server, version 9.0 or a different instance of SQL Server, it poses the greatest risk if upgrade issues occur because a rollback and reinstall of the previous version of Dynamics 365 Server will be required to avoid potential downtime.

-For the latest product information, see the Microsoft Dynamics 365 for Customer Engagement, version 9.0 Readme.
+For the latest product information, see the Microsoft Dynamics 365 Customer Engagement (on-premises), version 9.0 Readme.

 Always run a full backup of the Dynamics 365 databases before you upgrade to a new version of the product.

 During an in-place upgrade, only the organization that you specify to upgrade is upgraded.
 If the deployment contains additional organizations, those organizations are disabled and are not upgraded.
 You must upgrade those organizations using the